vittoria2502/Vittoria-Stavolone-Portfolio-/README.md

 - Python Scripts using Data Analysis features
 - Automatic testing pipeline using GitHub Actions (CI)

-## 🔸 Step 2: FastF1 & Telemetry Analysis
+## 🔸 Step 2: FastF1 and Telemetry Analysis

 In this step I worked with real Formula 1 data using the FastF1 Python library: